Home Addition Ideas and Tips

 MOSS has helped many customers solve their living space challenges with home additions.
 Popular room additions are new master bedroom suites, additional bedrooms, and additional bathrooms, expanding kitchens, family rooms and family spaces and private spaces for aging parents.
 Please take a look at the Home Addition Services we offer as well as some of our past Home Addition projects we have done.

 Some questions to think about in determining your needs:

 - Do you need more family space for meals and gatherings?

 - Would you and your spouse prefer to have a master suite?

 - Do your children need their own bathroom(s)?

 - Could you use more closets?
 Maybe a walk-in closet?

 - Would you like to spend more time outside, either on a front or back porch?

-- Would you prefer a 3-season room to get the feel of outdoors?
+- Would you prefer a 3-season room to get a feel of the outdoors?